Manuperezro/MSP3-data-Base/README.md

 ## Wireframes

-The Basic structure of My receipes Notebook was skectched using
+The Basic structure of My recipes Notebook was skectched using

   [balsamiq](https://balsamiq.com/).